aaronksaunders/meteor-react-demo.1.3/README.md

 ###Overview
 Tried to update the previous example and it was just easier to start all over.

+* SEE THIS ISSUE IF RUNNING ON WINDOWS: https://github.com/meteor/meteor/issues/6609

 * Using Flow Router - [http://guide.meteor.com/react.html#using-flow-router](http://guide.meteor.com/react.html#using-flow-router)
   * Using a MasterLayout
 * Using Meteor React Containers, creating [`container components`](http://guide.meteor.com/react.html#using-createContainer)